free social, easy & popular sequence dance scripts - sequence dancing scripts

 |Old Time Dances |

-A number of the Popular Sequence Dances have been around for a long time, up to 50 years or more.
+A number of the Popular Sequence Dances have been around for a long time, up to 50 years or more, with some even a hundred years old.
 Some include elements straight out of Old Time dancing, others lean more towards the Modern and Latin dances.
-Just to coonfuse you, what used to be called Old Time is now called Classical Sequence.
+Just to confuse you, what used to be called Old Time is now called Classical Sequence.
 As well, some of the older dances I've got here are a mixture of Old Time and Modern steps, and some dances were written or arranged by local Dance Leaders or Teachers and their original details and dates are uncertain.

 If you know who wrote or arranged any of these "Origin Unknown" dances, please send me an e-mail with the details so I can give credit where credit is due.